ArnholdInstitute/ACM-DEV/README.md

 construct the data.

 The files of interest are:
- - `cnn.py`: runs the convolutional neural network
+ - `cnn.py`: trains the convolutional neural network
+ - `cnn_estimation.py`: uses trained model for estimation
  - `data_cleaning.py`: a class to merges satellite images with population databases (shapefiles)
- - `data_cleaning_validation.py`: a class to turn satellite images into keras ready data
- - `ee_data.py`: downloads the satellite images
- - `do_training.py`: creates training dataset
+ - `do_data_cleaning.py`: runs `data_cleaning.py` to create training dataset
+ - `validation.py`: class to create validation dataset
  - `do_validation.py`: creates validation data set
  - `do_postestimation.py`: converts satellite images to predictions
+ - `estimates.ipynb`: generating estimates from predictions

 In addition to the usual, the analysis relies on these packages

 - [Keras](http://www.keras.io)